Odyssey

 Note: Our messageInConversation object can define an additional property: resolve.
 We can use the resolve function to further drill into the payload that we receive from each emitted event.
 We won't use resolve in this course.

 Great!
 Now what should this subscribe function return?
 Consulting our schema, we're expected to return a Message type.
-However, there's one catch: deal with asynchronous data.
+However, there's one catch: subscriptions deal with asynchronous data.
 The most important requirement for the subscribe function is that it must return an AsyncIterator type.

 AsyncIterator

-AsyncIterator is an interface that allows us to iterate over asynchronous results—exactly the kind of data we'd expect to get from a !
+AsyncIterator is an interface that allows us to iterate over asynchronous results—exactly the kind of data we'd expect to get from a subscription!
 We won't have to define a new class to make this work; the PubSub library has us covered with a special method that handles all the details.

 Note: Want to learn more about the AsyncIterator interface?
 Check out the MDN Web Docs.

-The pubsub.asyncIterableIterator method accepts an array, where we can specify the events that the should be listening for, and whose results it should iterate over.
+The pubsub.asyncIterableIterator method accepts an array, where we can specify the events that the subscription should be listening for, and whose results it should iterate over.

 Let's set this up!
-Back in Subscription.ts, we'll start by accessing pubsub inside of the subscribe by destructuring its third positional arguemnt.
+Back in Subscription.ts, we'll start by accessing pubsub inside of the subscribe resolver by destructuring its third positional arguemnt.
 Then we'll call the asyncIterableIterator method.

 src/resolvers/Subscription.ts